mentels/riak_core_env/README.md

 Then ssh into the virtual machine: `vagrant ssh`.

-You can edit the tutorial's code from your machine as it's shared with the VM via `synced/` directory.
+The code required for the tutorial sits in `/home/vagrant/synced/riak_core_tutorial`.
+It can be edited from your machine as the local `./synced` directory is synchronized with `/home/vagrant/synced` in the VM.

 When you finish you can stop the VM by running `vagrant halt` or event destroy it with `vagrant destroy`.